-For higher does like 500 mg, take 250 mg in the morning and another 250 mg early afternoon.
+For higher doses like 500 mg, take 250 mg in the morning and another 250 mg early afternoon.
 And note the distinction between standard ground Ashwagandha powder and an extract.
 The extract is much more concentrated.

 Note: Ashwagandha stimulates your thyroid.
 So if you are hypothyroid, use Ashwagandha with caution.
 And check with your endocrinologist to be safe.